matplotlib/matplotlib/doc/api/animation_api.rst

 event loop, handle repeats, multiple animated axes, and easily save the animation to a movie file.

-'Blitting' is a `old technique
+'Blitting' is a `standard technique
 <https://en.wikipedia.org/wiki/Bit_blit>`__ in computer graphics.
 The
 general gist is to take an existing bit map (in our case a mostly rasterized figure) and then 'blit' one more artist on top.
 Thus, by